 "The planned stimulus carries substantial downside risks as it would leave Italy very vulnerable," the IMF said, warning materialization of even modest adverse shocks, such as slowing growth or rising spreads, would increase debt, raising the risk Italy could be forced into a large fiscal consolidation when the economy is weakening.

-"This could transform a slowdown into a recession" it said.
+"This could transform a slowdown into a recession," said the international watchdog.